arrow_backBack to homemenu_bookDocumentation

 Integrations

-Integrations should be evaluated by operational usefulness, not just connector count.
-Useful connections are the ones that help customer state, owner context, billing updates, campaign suppression, or support outcomes move cleanly between systems without creating duplication or stale data.
+Integrations earn their place by being useful, not by being numerous.
+A useful connection is one that helps customer state, owner context, billing updates, campaign suppression, or support outcomes move cleanly between systems without creating duplicates or stale records.

-Common connected systems may include CRM tools, Slack, Google Workspace, spreadsheets, webhooks, internal case systems, and payment or commerce infrastructure.
-The most valuable integrations are the ones that make the next action clearer for the frontline team.
+Common connected systems include CRM tools, Slack, Google Workspace, spreadsheets, internal case management, payment gateways, and shipping or ERP infrastructure.
+The most valuable integrations are the ones that make the next action clearer for the frontline team — not the ones with the longest connector list.

 Documentation